stakater/Playbook/content/stacks/monitoring.md

 - **Grafana**: Grafana is an open source metric analytics & visualization suite with support for Elasticsearch, Prometheus etc. Currently, it is being used with Prometheus.

+Metrics-server is a cluster level component that uses Summary API to scrape metrics from all nodes & pods served by kubelet.
+It allows us to query resource metrics using kubectl right from the command line.

+It is a cluster level component which periodically scrapes metrics from all Kubernetes nodes served by Kubelet through Summary API

 ## Storage Details